Shaun Ainscough: Debut season

 The brief hiatus broke the very next game, however, as Ainscough (who had been omitted from the initial nineteen-man teamsheet) was called up late to replace a tonsillitis-stricken George Carmont.
 He personally ran-in four tries to secure a 26–40 victory against Wakefield Trinity at Belle Vue, to the praise of commentators in the British mainstream national newspapers, and drawing comparisons to the Wigan legend, Martin Offiah.
 The match brought his Super League tally of tries for the season to thirteen, the most of anyone in the league by that point.
 Despite this, Ainscough has only appeared in two more matches to date – an away defeat by Warrington Wolves, and another away defeat by Celtic Crusaders.

 His capabilities in defence drew criticism from some coaches, not least his own coach at Wigan.
-Following the game at Wakefield Trinity, Noble stated that, "there are other parts of his game he needs to improve."
+Following the game at Wakefield Trinity, Noble stated that, "there are other parts of his game he needs to improve".
 In a pre-match interview before the Magic Weekend in Round 12, St Helens coach Mick Potter stated he was a target for high kicks, with the belief that Ainscough's opposite winger Ade Gardner, the leading try scorer in 2008's Super League XIII, would put him under pressure.
 It was a game Ainscough did not eventually play in.

 After losing his place, Ainscough continued to play in the reserves, although in August it was confirmed he had suffered scaphoid wrist damage, and as a result would possibly be out for the rest of the 2009 season.

 2010 season

 Ainscough recovered from injury, and in December 2009, he was confirmed as a player in Wigan's first team for the 2010 season.
 Before the 2010 season started, Wigan signed a dual registration agreement with Co-operative Championship side Widnes for Ainscough and his team-mate, Liam Farrell.
 The agreement allowed Ainscough to play for Widnes whenever a place in Wigan's seventeen-man squad was unavailable, with the exception of Challenge Cup matches.
-Ainscough was recalled from Widnes and has since joined Castleford Tigers (Heritage № 903) on an initial one-month loan.
+Ainscough was recalled from Widnes and has since joined Castleford Tigers on an initial one-month loan.
 Shaun has now agreed to stay at Castleford for the whole of the 2010 season.